GalMunGral/galmungal.github.io/theoretical-minimum.md

 to be redrawn
 l Terminology: damage is not a Swing term; generic

-### Input
-- Picking: Figuring out what interactors are “under” a given screen point l Determine if a point is “inside” a component l contains(int x, int y) l Is the point inside the bounding box of this component (uses local coordinate system of component) l Terminology: likewise, picking is not a Swing term

 - Event dispatch, translation, handling: This is where a lot of the work goes

-###  Application interface
+##  Application interface - Event-Driven Architecture
-- How the UI system connects with application code: Callbacks l Glue between component and application functionality l Not directly in component, but there is a convention for how to associate your functionality with a component
+How the UI system connects with application code: Callbacks l Glue between component and application functionality l Not directly in component, but there is a convention for how to associate your functionality with a component